Romanian Intervention in Basarabia(1918)

 Background

-The security of the remaining free territory of Western Moldavia depended on that of Eastern Moldavia, where Romanian army depots had been established and where communication routes essential for the supply of ammunition and combat equipment were located.
-This security was jeopardized when the chaos associated with the major political changes within the Russian Empire reached Bessarabia.
-Additionally, from a political standpoint, the disappearance of the Russian autocracy and the Bolshevik government's decision to recognize the right to self-determination created favorable conditions for Bessarabia to detach from the Russian state and unite with Romania.
+The security of the remaining free territory of Western Moldova depended on that of Eastern Moldova, where Romanian army depots had been established and where communication routes essential for the supply of ammunition and combat equipment were located.
+This security was jeopardized when the chaos associated with the major political changes within the Russian Empire reached Basarabia.
+Additionally, from a political standpoint, the disappearance of the Russian autocracy and the Bolshevik government's decision to recognize the right to self-determination created favorable conditions for Basarabia to detach from the Russian state and unite with Romania.
 In this context, the Central Powers became interested in granting territorial compensations to Romania, linked to the territorial concessions that they would later impose on her through the Treaty of Bucharest.
-Known as Bessarabia, the territory had been annexed by Russia and was subsequently gradually colonized and Russified.
+Known as Basarabia, the territory had been annexed by Russia and was subsequently gradually colonized and Russified.

 Forces Engaged